slatedocs/slate/source/includes/v4/_tours.md

-The information is the same as that of the tours list response, but with the addition of the description key and some other attributes like the dynamic content attributes
+The information is the same as that of the tours list response, but with the addition of the description key and some other attributes like the dynamic content attributes If tour is registerable and an authenticatable user has the permission, this attribute contains a link to the public registration form.

 ## Prices for a tour